 This was the 19th post (Day 19) of an entire year-long series, which I named ‘Project 365′.
 The idea was simple enough: travel for a full year and document every day of it, in the form of a daily picture and poem.
 I am still working on a book of this year-long travel, but till then, enjoy all the posts here.
 You can check out the daily posts in the details below or jump to the final day of the project by clicking here.

 Grains of sand – like time and space – Slipped away, and burnt like coal.
 The elements are at odds today, not backing out.
 Earth lost.
 For today, water was my call.

-Finally, I caught the early morning bus from Lautoka to Nadi, and from Nadi to Sigatoka, to see the famous sand dunes.
-In a small village, which is called ‘rugby town’, i wanted to find out why this name.
+In the small village of Sigatoka, which is called ‘rugby town’, i wanted to find out how it got this name.
 And I did.
 The sand dunes are used by the rugby teams to practice, as they got stronger by running up the high dunes.
-And that probably explains the cibi dance, similar to hakka, which the Fiji team does at the beginning of their rugby game.
+And that probably explains the Cibi dance, similar to the New Zealand hakka, which the Fiji team does at the beginning of their rugby game.
 Because I almost did the same, when I finally climbed up the dunes.
 Laborious, but I did do it.
 Climbing the dunes, I mean.

 With no beautiful picture coming from the sand dunes episode, I headed for the sigatoka river, still barefoot.
 Saw a broken bridge, hung around it, and tried different filters.

 Close to the River was yet another Hindu temple.
 Again, the Shri Radha Krishna Temple was nothing special for a non-religious Hindu like me.
 But I wanted to spend some time caressing my scalded feet.
 So, I took to the temple, and just bummed around for a while taking pictures.